 Many beginners are confused about the names of the chess pieces, particularly the difference between the queen and the king.
-In almost every chess set, the king has a small crown or a cross on.
+In almost every chess set, the king has a small crown or a cross on his head.
 The queen is usually smaller and has a ridged edge at the top of her head.
 To better understand the rules, it is important to know about all the chess pieces and their names.
 So, what are the names of all the chess pieces?

-Well the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight and Pawn.
-The Rook, Bishop and knight come in pairs, meanwhile there are 8 pawns in total and one King and one Queen to complete the royal family.
+Well, the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight, and Pawn.
+The Rook, Bishop, and knight come in pairs, meanwhile, there are 8 pawns in total and one King and one Queen to complete the royal family.

 Table Showing Names of all the Chess Pieces